salim499/api_for_justifyText_using_Javascript/README.md

 the link to justify the text :
 [ https://justfytextapi.herokuapp.com/api/justify]( https://justfytextapi.herokuapp.com/api/justify " https://justfytextapi.herokuapp.com/api/justify, ").

+### deployment #

+I used heroku for mu deployement [ https://www.heroku.com/]( https://www.heroku.com/ " https://www.heroku.com/, "), to use eat you have to have heroku cli in your computer.

+You have to spicify to heroku the way with he should run your application and for that you have tu use Procfile file.

 ### demonstration #
 clique in the url to get and see my video of demonstartion [ https://ufile.io/av7ttbb1]( https://ufile.io/av7ttbb1 " https://ufile.io/av7ttbb1, ").